 The model uses all this information to determine how many trips for each purpose (work, shop, etc.) are made by mode and time of day.
 The relationships between travel time and the “attractiveness” of a destination determine the starting and ending locations of trips.
 Information on the street system (speed, capacities, congestion) determines on which streets the trips are assigned.
 The model is continuously adjusted until the results match traffic counts.
 At this point, the model can be used with population and employment forecasts to analyze future traffic volumes on existing or new streets.

-If you have questions on how the model works, or would like additional information on the data or procedures used, please contact Mike Jaffe or Ray Jackson at 503-588-6177.
+If you have questions on how the model works, would like additional information on the data or procedures used, or would like to discuss model runs and/or output for your project, please contact Mike Jaffe or Ray Jackson at 503-588-6177.